-For "Non-Stoichiometric Closed Loop (NSCL)" air/fuel control applications, a continuous open IA diagnostics (Air Rationality Test) is required since the lambda error is more significant in this mode.
-The air rationality test will always monitor the UEGO sensor voltage or pumping current reading during Decel Fuel Shut Off (DFSO) event.
+For "Non-Stoichiometric Closed Loop (NSCL)" air/fuel control applications, a continuous open IA diagnostic is required since the lambda error is more significant in this mode.
+For UEGO ASICs that do not have capability to detect open IA, a separate continuous open IA diagnostic (Air Rationality Test) is created to monitor the open IA circuit fault.
+This diagnostic will always monitor the UEGO sensor voltage or pumping current reading during Decel Fuel Shut Off (DFSO) event.
 The monitor compares the UEGO sensor voltage or pumping current reading in air against the expected value for pure air.
 If the UEGO sensor voltage or pumping current during DFSO exceeds the maximum UEGO voltage/pumping current in air threshold, then the fault timer increments.
 If the fault timer exceeds the fault time threshold, then open IA DTC P2626 and/or P2629 will set.
 Since transient sources of fuel in the exhaust after injector cut can contribute to the UEGO sensor voltage/pumping current to read lower (rich), the air rationality monitor will not call a pass until the transient sources of fuel have been exhausted and pure air entry conditions during DFSO are met (i.e. all injectors must be off, purge must be off, no fuel must be leaking around the PCV valve, and a few transport delays must have passed to allow the last fuel transients to be exhausted leaving nothing for the sensor to see, but air).
 Note: Beginning 2011 MY and beyond, this diagnostics will monitor the UEGO pumping current against the expected value for pure air instead of the UEGO voltage so the monitor can be ASIC chip independent.

-UEGO "Air Rationality Test" Operation (Bosch UEGO only): DTCs P2626 - O2 Sensor Positive Current Trim Circuit Open (Bank 1, Sensor 1) P2629 - O2 Sensor Positive Current Trim Circuit Open (Bank 2, Sensor 1) Monitor execution continuous, every DFSO event Monitor Sequence Stream 1 UEGO heater voltage check completed, > 30 seconds time in lack of movement test, > 30 seconds time in lack of switch test Sensors OK FTP, injectors, UEGO heaters OK, no "lack of switching" malfunction, no "lack of movement" malfunction, no purge system failure, no UEGO circuit malfunction, no UEGO FAOS monitor malfunction, no front UEGO response rate malfunction Monitoring Duration 2 seconds to register a malfunction
+UEGO "Air Rationality Test" Operation (Bosch UEGO only using Bosch CJ125 or Conti-Siemens ATIC42 ASIC): DTCs P2626 - O2 Sensor Positive Current Trim Circuit Open (Bank 1, Sensor 1) P2629 - O2 Sensor Positive Current Trim Circuit Open (Bank 2, Sensor 1) Monitor execution continuous, every DFSO event Monitor Sequence Stream 1 UEGO heater voltage check completed, > 30 seconds time in lack of movement test, > 30 seconds time in lack of switch test Sensors OK FTP, injectors, UEGO heaters OK, no "lack of switching" malfunction, no "lack of movement" malfunction, no purge system failure, no UEGO circuit malfunction, no UEGO FAOS monitor malfunction, no front UEGO response rate malfunction Monitoring Duration 2 seconds to register a malfunction

-Typical UEGO "Air Rationality Test" entry conditions (B osch UEGO only):
+Typical UEGO "Air Rationality Test" entry conditions (Bosch UEGO only using Bosch CJ125 of Conti-Siemens ATIC42 ASIC):

 Entry condition Minimum Maximum

 No injectors stuck open

 No purge system failure

 Fuel Tank Pressure 10 in H 2 O

 Closed pedal

 DFSO entry conditions met

 DFSO requested

 DFSO injectors cut

 No purge flow being requested (pass criteria only)

 No fuel flow entering thru PCV during cold start when flashing off fuel in oil (pass criteria only)

 Transport delay (pass criteria only) 2 sec

 UEGO ASIC not in recalibration mode

 Battery Voltage 11.0 Volts 18.0 Volts

-Typical UEGO "Air Rationality Test" malfunction thresholds (Bosch UEGO only):
+Typical UEGO "Air Rationality Test" malfunction thresholds (Bosch UEGO only using Bosch CJ125 or Conti-Siemens ATIC42 ASIC):